Avaiga/taipy-doc/docs/knowledge_base/tips/skippable_tasks/index.md

 if its input Data nodes have not changed since the last execution.
 In other words, if running the task again would produce the same output, it is skipped.

-This feature can significantly improve the performance of your pipeline by preventing unnecessary computations, which saves time and resources.
+This feature can significantly improve the performance of your data workflow by preventing unnecessary computations, which saves time and resources.

 ![Leveraging Skippability in Taipy Tasks](skippable_tasks_3.png){width=70%}